 About

+In my role as an Educational Hacker, I have helped “hack” education in Israel and the United States, dividing my time between research, teaching, independent consultations, talks, and workshops.
 I work with everyone who is passionate about education, learning, and social impact – including schools, higher education and teacher education programs, municipalities, and ed-tech startups, to name a few – creating and applying effective and innovative teaching models and educational settings.

 My first experience as an educator was at 16, through the youth movement in which I was a counselor and volunteer, and at which I worked for several years in various educational and leadership positions.